hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 See the [Glossary entry on Teleportation](../glossary/Locomotion/Teleportation.md) for definitions.

+## Orientation & Landmarks
+It is considered a good practice not to re-orient the player when they teleport.
+They should be facing the same world-relative direction at the start and end of the teleportation.
+If a recognizable landmark is in the distance visible, and they teleport closer to it, it should still be visible.
+If the player teleports to in front of a work-bench, for example, the system should probably not "helpfully" snap the player to be facing that work bench.
+The player should initiate this turn themselves, either through controller input when selecting the destination or by just turning their body.

+We may wish to allow the player to re-orient themselves (their rotation) during the teleportation.
+The teleportation destination marker may include an arrow or indicator of some kind informing the user which direction they are going to be pointed when they teleport.

+## Selection Accuracy
+Selecting a destination with a straight-line laser-pointer style selection is difficult for players.
+The required accuracy of their pointing increases exponentially as the distance away from themselves increases.
+To counter this, one common solution is to show the teleportation as a parabolic arc, calculated like a thrown object.
+This allows a change in the angle of the controller to more consistently map to a change in the distance of destination.

+## Range
+It is often desired to limit the range of the users teleportation destinations.
+This is often important from a design perspective, as it forces the user to be more aware of their surroundings and the path they take through an environment.
+It helps with the above issue of selection accuracy.
+It can be annoying for a player to teleport multiple times to reach a further destination.
+One would want to design environments that avoid "long straight hallways" when using this form of teleportation.

 ## Mid-Teleportation Animation
 The most common effect is not to instantly snap the user to a new location, but to quickly fade the screen to black.
 This is effective at reducing disorientation.